sails

-Scram Pram
+Scram Pram Plans PDF

 Scram Pram is an interesting boat that I designed for Wil Gordon of Houston a few years ago.
 He built the prototype shown above, including making that multicolored sail.
 Wil had owned some production pocket cruisers and had sailed in Karl James' Jewelbox.
 He wanted a huge rig all in one sail for moving in very light winds.
 We started the design process by enlarging IMB and it turns out that at least two Scrams have been built while the prototype IMB is still abuilding.